-New ID checking guidelines are being introduced on 2 October 2017.
-These new guidelines will apply to all applications for standard or enhanced checks.
+New ID checking guidelines are being introduced on 24 October 2017.
+These guidelines will apply to all applications for standard or enhanced checks.

-The new guidelines will run in parallel with the existing guidelines from 2 October 2017 until 29 December 2017, when the existing guidelines will cease to apply.
 We appreciate that you’ll need to make changes to relevant literature and inform your customers.
-Therefore, you can start using the new guidance from the 2 October, but have 3 months to transition fully to the new guidance.
+Therefore, you can start using the new guidance from 24 October 2017, but have 3 months to transition fully to the new guidance.

 The enhancement is being introduced so that DBS’s identity checking process is aligned with right to work checks.
 These state that employers must prevent illegal working in the UK by carrying out document checks on people before employing them to make sure they are allowed to work.

 Guidance: DBS ID checking guidelines

 Updated: New guidelines regarding DBS identity (ID) checking to be used from 24 October 2017.
 These guidelines are to replace the guidelines published on 02 October 2017.

 Organisations registered with us need to check the identity of a DBS check applicant as part of the application process.
 A slightly different process is also part of a countersignatory or lead countersignatory application.

 We have two guidance documents to help with each identity check:

 From 8 June 2015, the paper counterpart to the photocard driving licence will not be valid and will no longer be issued by DVLA.
 Paper driving licences issued before the photocard was introduced in 1998 will remain valid and should not be destroyed.